weDevsOfficial/wp-user-frontend/tests/e2e/README.md

     After cloning the repo,

-    > Highly Recommended:
+    > [Plugins] Highly Recommended:
+        • WPUF-Lite
-        Plugin needed for this action: WP-Reset (Manually install this plugin beforehand)
+        • Plugin needed for this action: WP-Reset (Manually install this plugin beforehand)

     > While WP-Reset plugin is active
     > Comment out the marked sections to run "resetWordpressSite" and reset your LocalSite (Clean setup is highly recommended)